 Image credit: Alan Couch

 There are two spiders in Australia you should be wary of.
 First, the Sydney funnel web spider is one of the most dangerous spiders on earth because of its aggressiveness.
-It does, however, use its venom as a defense, rather than for attacking.
+It does, however, use its venom as a defence, rather than for attacking.
 Most bites happen to people working in the garden or fooling around in a park.
 On the bright side, there is an anti-venom available and since 1981, not a single person has died from a Sydney funnel web spider bite.

 The other main spider to watch out for is the redback spider that lives in dry areas like garages, mailboxes, garden sheds and so on.
 Again, there is an anti-venom available.
 The main piece of advice concerned with avoiding spiders is that if you watch out where you put your hands, you’ll be just fine.